ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/list-uniquification.md

 these two evaluation metrics calculated by `calculate_reduction` and `calculate_percent_reduction`?
 Remember, part of your goal for this assignment is to evaluate how the different configurations of the `datauniquifier` program influence these four evaluation metrics!
+To accomplish this task you will need to run the `datauniqifier` with different command-line arguments and record the time and memory overhead data that it reports.

 One noteworthy aspect of this program is that it uses the `getattr` function to "construct" an executable version of a Python function when provided with the